Libyan PM says dialogue, not bloodshed must stop oil protests

+* Fox Factory Holding Corp announces fourth quarter and full year 2016 financial results

-LONDON Libya is losing some $130 million (81 million pounds) a day due to protests that have crippled the North African's oil sector, Prime Minister Ali Zeidan said on Tuesday and insisted he still wanted to solve the crisis through dialogue rather than force.
+LONDON, Sept 17 Libya is losing some $130 million a day due to protests that have crippled the North African's oil sector, Prime Minister Ali Zeidan said on Tuesday and insisted he still wanted to solve the crisis through dialogue rather than force.

 "We are going to work on solving this problem," Zeidan told an investment conference in London.
 "When blood is shed, the loss will be greater".